sword-2/sword-wiki/README.md

 ## Comments

-The repo was preparation to help, enhance, or fill in some articles already started on [CrossWire developers' wiki](https://wiki.crosswire.org/Main_Page).
-The scope is mostly small pieces of code since the whole project had not been learned yet.
+The repo was preparation in case it can ever help, enhance, or fill in some articles already started on [CrossWire developers' wiki](https://wiki.crosswire.org/Main_Page).
+The SWORD project was relatively big since it involved tens of thousands of lines of code.
+This preparation also was part of trying to become oriented in the midst of the learning curve.

 Pieces of documents that might not exist yet on the CrossWire wiki: